-Late March: All reviews should have reached you.
-Make sure everyone writes ca. 800 words.
+Late March or Early April: All reviews should have reached you.
 Most reviewers need reminders; send about three (last week of February, first/second week in March, a few days before the deadline).
-The absolute deadline should be 31 March.

 Late April/Mid-May: Draw up the shortlist by checking which titles have received two recommendations to be shortlisted.
 Those will usually be the four titles.
 If there are more, send all anonymous reviews to the Secretary and Chair to help decide which four to select.
 If there are fewer, put those books that have two recommendations on the shortlist and send all anonymous reviews where one reviewer recommends shortlisting and the other does not to the Secretary and Chair to help you fill the remaining places on the shortlist.
 Send the shortlist to the Newsletter Editor and Web Editor for publication.
 Also inform the respective publishers.
+(Note, for this current year, we are trying to bring forward the deadline to make time for the publicity of the shortlisted entries before the annual conference).

-Late May/early-June: Once you got the shortlist, identify two eminent scholars who have sufficient knowledge of all the areas represented.
+Late May/early-June: Once you get the shortlist, identify two eminent scholars who have sufficient knowledge of all the areas represented.
 Send a set of all four shortlisted titles to each of them and ask them for a ranking, and a written case of 350-500 words for what they think should be the winning title.
 They have until 20 August (or next working day) to do so.
 The absolute deadline is a week before the September meeting.